 Oyster disease, parasites, and predators have existed in this (and other) systems for much longer than the 60+ years of river discharge records available for the Suwannee River.
 Climatological assessments over the scale of centuries suggest that the Suwannee River basin overall has experienced periods of much drier conditions (Harley et al. 2017) particularly during the 16th and 18th centuries, with river discharge likely less than 20% of the mean estimated from the instrument period of record - yet oyster populations survived in this region.
 Oyster reefs in and around Lone Cabbage reef have persisted for 2800-4000 years (Grinnel 1972; Wright et al. 2005) including time with extensive human occupation and oyster harvest (Sassaman et al. 2017).
 One key concern is that while oyster populations may have recovered historically from episodic mortality due to drought, disease, or other factors, this resilience may have declined.
 Examples of resilient processes would include buffering of salinities by reef structures (Kaplan et al. 2016), or recolonization through oyster metapopulation dynamics, or presence of a large, persistent capital of settlement substrate (Pine et al. 2015).
 If resilience has declined in Big Bend oyster reefs, and disturbance continues to occur, these conditions may foment an increased risk of hysteresis where multiple “states” of oyster populations may exist across similar environmental conditions.
-Modeling efforts by Pine et al. (2015) suggest that in absence of suitable substrate for settlement and growth, even with “average” recruitment levels of Apalachicola Bay oyster populations were not predicted to reverse declining population trends.
+Modeling efforts by Pine et al. (2015) suggest that in absence of suitable substrate for settlement and growth, even with “average” recruitment levels of Apalachicola Bay oyster, populations were not predicted to reverse declining population trends.
 Given the recent, rapid collapse of oyster populations across many Gulf of Mexico estuaries, the loss of resilience is of central ecological and management concern.
-This study demonstrates that even with relatively few anthropogenic stressors in a highly protected coastal environment oyster populations may be at risk of rapid change.
+This study demonstrates that even with relatively few anthropogenic stressors in a highly protected coastal environment, oyster populations may be at risk of rapid change.

 Our assessment of trends in Suwannee River discharge metrics over the instrument period of record suggests increasing volatility in river discharge (CV) and an overall downward trend in river discharge.
 The reasons for these trends are unknown, but an examination of trends in the Palmer Drought Severity Index for the southeast Georgia and north Florida regions covering the Suwannee River basin suggest rainfall drought has occurred several times in this region since 2010 (Figure S3a).
 There is also evidence that the discharge/rainfall ratio has been declining (Seavey et al. 2011) or that evapotranspiration is increasing (or both) possibly influencing temporal trends in discharge.
 The relationship between frequency and severity of drought and oyster reef resilience is an important area of future research.